rodolphe37/react-simple-schedule-viewer/README.md

 ## install dependency

-- as react-router-dom is a peer dependency, you need to install it first.
+- as react-router-dom, recoil & react error-boundary are peer dependencies, you need to install it first.

 ```
-yarn add react-router-dom
+yarn add react-router-dom recoil react-error-boundary
 ```

 > of course, like all react application wich use react router dom, you need to wrap your App element with a provider into the main.tsx page like that: